Multivector Contractions Revisited, Part I: Star duality

-\subsection{\join\ and \meet}
+\subsubsection{\join\ and \meet}

-The usefulness of the regressive product for finding intersections is limited by the condition $[A]+[B] = X$ in \Cref{pr:regressive blades}, which is too restrictive for low grade blades in large spaces.
-A workaround is to reduce the ambient space to $[A]+[B]$, but this carries some difficulties.
-We use a different notation in such case, following \cite{Bouma2002,Dorst2007} (some authors use the terms \join\ and \meet\ for the exterior and regressive products).
+The usefulness of $\vee$ for finding intersections is limited by the condition $[A]+[B] = X$, which is too restrictive for low grade blades in large spaces.
+A workaround is to reduce the space to $[A]+[B]$, in which case another notation is used \cite{Dorst2007} \CITE{Bouma2002} (but note that some authors use the terms join and meet for $\wedge$ and $\vee$).

 \begin{definition} The \join\ $A\cup B$ and \meet\ $A\cap B$ of blades $A$ and $B$ are defined, up to scalar multiples, as nonzero blades $J$ and $M$, respectively, such that $[J] = [A]+[B]$ and $[M] = [A]\cap [B]$. \end{definition}